1994 Pacific hurricane season

 The 1994 Pacific hurricane season was the final season of the eastern north Pacific's consecutive active hurricane seasons that started in 1982.
 The season officially started on May 15, 1994, in the eastern Pacific, and on June 1, 1994, in the central Pacific, and lasted until November 30, 1994.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northeastern Pacific Ocean.
 The first tropical cyclone formed on June 18, while the last system dissipated on October 26.
 This season, twenty-two tropical cyclones formed in the north Pacific Ocean east of the dateline, with all but two becoming tropical storms or hurricanes.
 A total of 10 hurricanes occurred, including five major hurricanes.
 The above average activity in 1994 was attributed to the formation of the Spring to late Summer–early Fall 1994 El Niño.

-Of note in this season is an unusual spree of very intense storms; the season was the first on record to see three Category 5 hurricanes, later tied in 2002 and 2018.
+Of note in this season is an unusual spree of very intense storms; the season was the first on record to see more than one Category 5 hurricane, as well as the first of four to see three Category 5 hurricanes, a feat later repeated in 2002, 2018 and 2026 seasons.
 Hurricanes Emilia, Gilma, John, and Olivia all reached a pressure below 930 millibars.
 Hurricane John was the farthest-traveling tropical cyclone on record at 13180 km.
 Elsewhere, Hurricane Rosa caused four casualties in Mexico as the basin's only landfalling tropical storm or hurricane and was later responsible for flooding in Texas.